tkent198/modRSW_EnKF/README.md

   * ```plot_func_t.py```: produces *domain-averaged* spread vs. error, CPRS, and OI plots as a function of time.
 To use, specify (1) `dir_name`, (2) combination of parameters `ijk`.
   * ```plot_func_x.py```: produces domain plots at a given assimilation time.
 To use, specify (1) `dir_name`, (2) combination of parameters `ijk`, (3) time level ```T = time_vec[ii]```, i.e., choose ```ii```.

-Both routines load the saved data generated in `main_p.py` from specific directories which must be manually specified.
+Both routines load the saved data generated in `main_p.py` from specific directories, which must be manually specified.
 In this case, `dirname` is `test_enkf` and the default `ijk` is `111`.
 Three plots are saved in an automatically-generated figure directory `cwd/test_enkf/test_enkf111/figs/`.

 ##### 1. Using `plot_func_t.py`